casualcore/casual/middleware/gateway/documentation/protocol/protocol.maintenance.md

 #### message::gateway::domain::discover::Request

-Sent to and received from other domains when one domain wants discover information abut the other.
+Sent to and received from other domains when one domain wants to discover information abut the other.

 message type: **7300**